clojure-emacs/parseclj/DESIGN.md

 The *lexer* turns the input text, a buffer, into tokens, data structures representing a single syntactical unit, such as a symbol, a number, or a delimiter like "(", ")", "#{", or "#_".

-In parseclj the lexer is a single function `clj-lex-next` which can be called repeatedly to get a sequence of tokens. `clj-lex-next` returns the token at "point" (i.e. the Emacs cursor position), and moves point to after the token.
+In parseclj the lexer is a single function `parseclj-lex-next` which can be called repeatedly to get a sequence of tokens. `parseclj-lex-next` returns the token at "point" (i.e. the Emacs cursor position), and moves point to after the token.

 A *token* is a association list (list of cons cells), with keys `:token-type`, `:form`, `:position`, and optionally `:error-type`.

-Note: we don't add line/column numbers to the token, the consumer can add these if needed based on the position of point before calling `clj-lex-next`.
+Note: we don't add line/column numbers to the token, the consumer can add these if needed based on the position of point before calling `parseclj-lex-next`.

 Example: